What is UX Research

-We can divide the UX research into two main subsets – Qualitative and Quantitative methods.
-Qualitative deals with extracting non-numerical data from user research such as emotions, expressions, goals, behavior patterns.
+We can divide UX research into two main subsets – Qualitative and Quantitative methods.
+Qualitative deals with extracting non-numerical data from user research such as emotions, expressions, goals, and behavior patterns.
 Quantitative deals with getting numerical data such as frequency of use, number of clicks, demographic data on the number of people, etc. The quantitative process is all about extracting the statistical data, but it does not help to get deeper insights.
 Additionally, it can be divided into two approaches –

 - Attitudinal – listening to what the users say.

 - Behavioral – seeing what users are doing through observations.